plone/plone.api/docs/content.md

 ## Get content path

 To get the path of a content object, use {func}`api.content.get_path`.
+This function accepts an object for which you want to get its path as the required parameter `obj`, and an optional boolean parameter `relative` whose default is `False`.

-This method returns either an absolute path from the Zope root or a relative path from the portal root.
+It returns either an absolute path from the Zope root when `relative` is set to `True`, or a relative path from the portal root by default or when `relative` is set to `False`.

-The following example shows how to get the absolute path from the Zope root
+The following example shows how to get the absolute path from the Zope root.

 ```python
 from plone import api